modxorg/Docs/en/extras/login/login.tutorials/basic-setup.md

 ## Create the Required Pages

- Before we add all the Snippets that do all the dirty work, let's first add the following **5** pages to your MODx Revo site:
+ Before we add all the Snippets that do all the dirty work, let's first add the following **5** pages to your MODX Revo site:

 - **Login Page (1)** : the page containing your login form
 - **Forgot Password (2)** : the page where users can go when they forgot their password